iabhiroop/galaxy_gen/README.md

 # galaxy_gen

 `galaxy_gen` is a library to generate galaxy data/distributions.
+This package implements the Flow-Augmented VAE architecture tailored for generating and reconstructing galaxy spectra.
+It provides a clean, modular interface for training, evaluating, and sampling from models, and supports configuration for different flow types (RealNVP, Autoregressive, Residual).

 ## Installation